Last Updated on

 You might be thinking how could flushing a DNS Cache improve the security of my Mac.
 It does!
 Safari stores the information like your browsing history, downloading history and more on Mac.
 So, anyone with your Mac’s password can access that information.
 But if you clear DNS cache, all that data will be removed from the Mac.

 To Speed Up Mac

 DNS Cache creates extra load on your Mac, no doubt it also boosts up site loading speed while browsing.
 However, flushing DNS cache regularly is beneficial when Mac slows down or faces hiccups in performance.

 As you know, network connections and DNS cache depend on each other and if any of them starts misbehaving, it should be fixed.
 Therefore, if Wi-Fi stops working or Mac showing bad network connections, then DNS Cache Flush should be done.

 Extra Knowledge for Windows PC!

-Run command on windows’s command prompt, Use Windows + R key to open run window. and type below command and hit the enter button to run.
+Run command on windows’ command prompt, Use Windows + R key to open the run window. and type below command and hit the enter button to run.

 Thanks for visiting us, Hope you guys successfully run the command on your Mac that Clear or Flush DNS Cache on Mac and Network as well.
 More help and related queries

 , kindly Sumit your problem on Our Apple Device Support Forum.